Date published: February 18, 2026

 You can find information on the current public charge rules, and resources on the proposed changes.

 Starting in October 2026, some immigrants who qualified for coverage will no longer be able to receive Health First Colorado benefits.
-This includes refugees, asylees, and other humanitarian groups.
+This includes:

-These immigrants will still qualify for Health First Colorado and CHP+:
+These immigrants may qualify for Health First Colorado and CHP+:

 Colorado law says state Medicaid and CHP+ workers and their business partners cannot reveal personal information to ICE for immigration investigation or enforcement.
 It is important to remember that state laws cannot override federal laws.
 Federal law preempts state law when the two disagree.